bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I humbly ask: WHY DO WE HAVE THE WORLD?**

 (For that matter: Why does the notion of Why exist?)

+**(Why do we have "good" aspects and "bad" aspects...
+The design doesn't seem to be great, but life seems to try its best...)**

 **THE BIRTH OF THE WORLD, as we know it**: [Link](https://en.wikipedia.org/wiki/Chronology_of_the_universe).